Girls on the Run Orlando Wants you!

 - Deliver the program in a manner consistent with the GOTR International philosophy and curriculum.

-- Adhere to the Girls on the Run- Orlando program calendar. (twice a week for 10 or 12 weeks)
+- Adhere to the Girls on the Run- Orlando program calendar. (twice a week for 10 weeks)

 - Maintain and complete all paperwork in a timely manner.
 Maintain open communication with the GOTR- Orlando staff regarding any updates or changes in participant/coach roster, meeting locations or school schedules.

-- Retain a current copy of the roster and signed health consent forms on-site for the duration of the program.
+- Retain a current copy of the roster and signed health consent forms on-site or via mobile device for the duration of the program.

 - Have a GREAT program!
 The program culminates with running in a GOTR 5K (3.1 miles).
 The event is open to the public.
 All are welcome to come out and walk, run, and join in celebrating the girls’ accomplishments!